syegulalp/pydeploy/readme.md

 ## 1. Create a `pip install`-able project using `pyproject.toml` and the proper project layout

 Basically, make your app into a pip-installable package using `pyproject.toml`.
 If you haven't learned how to do this yet, I highly recommend it.
 The `examples` directory will furnish some examples for how to do this for various kinds of programs.
-[TODO]

 Make a virtual environment for your project, and ideally use a `src` directory for your application code.
 You should also have a `pyproject.toml` file along these lines: